Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 3. When creating my displayDetails function, i was receiving the error, “$.getJSON is not a function”.
 This was because I was using a jquery 'slim' CDN which does not contain the getJSON method.
 Therefore I changed this to receive a CDN that did contain this method.
 4. When creating my initMap function, I was receiving the error 'google is not defined'.
 I found a solution on stackoverflow, that suggested to remove the async defer script tags.
 When I did this, it resolved the error.
 5. I had an issue when I was looking at a location, then navigating back to look at another location, the map would keep adding markers to the map.
 I created (with guidance from the developers.google.com) the DeleteMarkers function to clear the map each time the DisplayDetails function was called.
+6. When creating my markers in the mainMap, the markers weren't clearing when I was selecting another button, so I added a markers array and pushed the markers into the array once created, and a loop function to clear that array, which I could then call to clear the markers.
+7. When creating my marker infoWinows, I was able to have multiple windows open at once which meant that they were overlapping.
+I fixed this making a global infoWindo variable, meaning only 1 window could be open at any time.

 ## Deployment
 The site is deployed on GitHub.